VSChina/yocto-101/app_development/yocto_esdk/build_app_with_yocto_esdk.md

     root@raspberrypi3-64:~/dilin/my-sample-application# ln -s /home/root/dilin/my-sample-application/libcrypto.so.1.0.0 /usr/lib/libcrypto.so.1.0.0
     root@raspberrypi3-64:~/dilin# ls -l /usr/lib/libcrypto.so.1.0.0
     lrwxrwxrwx    1 root     root            35 Dec 23 08:36 /usr/lib/libcrypto.so.1.0.0 -> /home/root/dilin/my-sample-application/libcrypto.so.1.0.0

     ```

+* Cannot open shared object file: No such file or directory

+    ```shell
+    root@raspberrypi3-64:~/dilin/my-sample-application# ./myapp
+    ./myapp: error while loading shared libraries: libssl.so.1.0.0: cannot open shared object file: No such file or directory
+    ```

+    In this situation, try installing coresponding libraries on target machine's image.
+Assume this error message ocurrs for libssl, libcurl and libcrpto.
+Method is as follow.

+    (1) Edit conf/local.conf on your yocto image build machine:

+    ```bash
+    EXTRA_IMAGE_FEATURES ?= "debug-tweaks ssh-server-openssh"
+    IMAGE_INSTALL_append = " packagegroup-core-ssh-openssh openssh-sftp-server openssl10 libssl10 libcrypto curl libcurl zlib"
+    ```

+    The above setting installs libssl, libcurl and libcrypto.

+    (2) Bitbake Image.

+    (3) Modify libraries to meet version requirement.

+    Run the new image on target machine, check the libraries not found when executating myapp.
+For example, if you have `libssl.so.1.0.2` under target machine's `/usr/lib/` directory, but error message indicate `libssl.1.0.0` is needed.
+Run the following command on target machine.

+    ```bash
+    root@raspberrypi3-64:/usr/lib# ln -s libssl.so.1.0.2 libssl.so.1.0.0
+    ```

+    In this way, the application can find its needed shared libraries.